Linux directory and file access permissions

 | none | --- | 0 |

-Each of the three user types (Owner, Group, Others) has permission for three types of actions (Read, Write, Execute) on a specific file.
-Thus, each file and folder should have altogether nine (3×3=9) permission attributes covering all three types of users.
+Since each of the three user types (Owner, Group, Others) may have permission for three types of actions (Read, Write, Execute) on a specific file, each file and folder should have altogether nine (3×3=9) permission attributes covering all three types of users.

-When we list the files in a Linux directory using the command ls -l, each line for a file or directory starts with a string of 10 characters.
+When we list the files in a Linux directory using the command ls -l, each line starts with a string of 10 characters.
+Example: -rwxrwxrwx.
+The first character in the string specifies the file type.
+A hyphen (-) specifies a regular file, and a d specifies a directory.
+The table below shows the symbols for different file types.

 | Letter | File type |